aaronarich/aaronarich.github.io/_posts/posts/2017-09-05-hello-world.md

 * **[Abstract](https://www.goabstract.com/) -** this is a version control tool used in conjunction with Sketch.
 They launched their product just as I was beginning to learn Sketch, and I found it helpful for syncing my projects across my laptop and desktop.
 The branching feature was also great for wanting to create one-off explorations.

 * **[SkyFonts](https://skyfonts.com/) -** when deciding on typography for my site, I found that it's a bit of a pain to download font-families to my local computer, import them, and then test them out in Sketch.
-SkyFonts addresses that problem directly, by connecting the MacOS Font Book to Google Fonts, and a few other cloud-hosted font services.
+SkyFonts addresses that problem directly by connecting the MacOS Font Book to Google Fonts, and a few other cloud-hosted font services.
 No more downloading, just pick the fonts you want to try out and they're synced.

 ### Development

 * **[Jekyll](https://jekyllrb.com/) -** I decided to go with Jekyll because I'm familiar with static site generators from my past work.
 Jekyll is pretty lightweight for building static pages, but it also has a blogging aspect to it (which I hope to utilize frequently).
 Jekyll not only has an intuitive setup process, but it also integrates directly with several cloud-based CMSs as well as hosting providers... more about that below.

 * **[Tachyons CSS Framework](http://tachyons.io/) -** it's so satisfying to design on a grid and have a nice rhythm between text and page elements.
 I've assembled my own grid layouts in the past, but for this site I wanted to use something more tested and robust.
 For that, I turned to Tachyons, developed in large part by [Adam Morse](https://github.com/mrmrs).
-There's also a SASS-specific fork the project which I used in my Jekyll project.
+There's also a SASS-specific fork of the project which I used in my Jekyll site.
 You can find that here on [Github](https://github.com/tachyons-css/tachyons-sass).

 * **[Google Fonts, Roboto](https://fonts.google.com/specimen/Roboto) -** I decided to go with one of my favorite sans-serif font family seen on the web today, Roboto.
 This font was designed by [Christian Robertson](http://christianrobertson.com/) and is served through Google Fonts.